-- act as a source of support, advice and expertise within our school and have access to the Pan Dorset Safeguarding Children Partnership, guidance, and procedures (PDSCP) and for allegations management and Wiltshire's Safeguarding Vulnerable People Partnership (SVPP). - consult with and/or refer cases of suspected abuse or allegations to Children's Social Care and maintain a record of all referrals. - liaise with the Headteacher to advise of any issues and ongoing investigations and ensure there is always cover for the DSL role. - attend and contribute to safeguarding and child protection meetings as appropriate. - monitor and support Child in Need, Child Protection plans and Early Help (Team around the family (TAF) and Team around the child (TAC) plans. - keep detailed, accurate and securely stored written or electronic records, which will include the outcomes of all actions taken. - shall keep the leaders and the Board up to date with safeguarding matters as appropriate.
+- Act as a source of support, advice and expertise within our school and have access to the Pan Dorset Safeguarding Children Partnership (PDSCP), guidance, and procedures and for allegations management and Wiltshire's Safeguarding Vulnerable People Partnership (SVPP). - Consult with and/or refer cases of suspected abuse or allegations to Children's Social Care and maintain a record of all referrals. - Liaise with the Headteacher to advise of any issues and ongoing investigations and ensure there is always cover for the DSL role. - Attend and contribute to safeguarding and child protection meetings as appropriate. - Monitor and support Child in Need, Child Protection plans and Early Help, Team around the family (TAF) and Team around the child (TAC) plans. - Keep detailed, accurate, secure written records of all concerns, discussions and decisions made including the rationale for those decisions.
+This should include instances where referrals were or were not made to another agency such as LA (Local Authority) children's social care or the Prevent program etc. (KSCiE 2024) - Shall keep the leaders and the Board up to date with safeguarding matters as appropriate.
+Safeguarding is a standing agenda item at all School Quality Committee meetings.

-4.2 Training
+4.2.
+Training